DCC-EX/mkdocs-test/docs/contributing/99-release-checklist.md

 - [ ] All hardware pages should "next" onto the EX-Installer EX-CommandStation configuration instructions, maybe nav plugin extension, maybe JS
 - [ ] Relocate Self Build from a top level nav bar item
+- [ ] Redirects for key items from the previous site, and QR codes on hardware devices

+    - [ ] EX-CSB1 QR code
+    - [ ] EX8874 QR code

 ## Styling